vitillo/yampl/README.md

     * "small" messages: Lock Free Queues over POSIX Shared Memory, optimized for latency
     * "big" messages: UNIX Pipes (vmsplice), optimized for bandwidth
 * **Inter-process (distributed):** POSIX Sockets

+Each and all of these strategies are implemented as modular and independent plugins that can easily be pulled from Github, built and installed in the system.
+The plugin subsystem (***PluginArbiter***) allows for an easy integration of new custom plugins.
+When YAMPL is executed, the ***PluginArbiter*** loads all the plugins at runtime, handles memory management and all the bookkeeping.
+These are the currently available plugins:
+* **yampl-shm:** SHM backend for YAMPL - [repository](https://github.com/ntauth/yampl-shm)
+* **yampl-zmq:** ZeroMQ backend for YAMPL - [repository](https://github.com/ntauth/yampl-zmq)

 ## Build, Test & Install
 ``` bash